ahsan598/devops-tools-cheatsheets/git/git-commands.md

-> "Rebase rewrites history and should not be used on shared branches unless you know what you're doing."
+> 📝 **Note:** "`Rebase` rewrites history and should not be used on shared branches unless you know what you're doing."